 Aggie ACHIEVE Open House

 If you are interested in learning more about Aggie ACHIEVE and whether it would be right for you and your family, please attend an open house event.
-Open house is a great way to visit with Aggie ACHIEVE, learn more about admission requirements, and be able to talk with current students and staff.
-Open houses will be held on Fridays and will be 8:30am to 12:30pm.
+Open house is a great way to visit Aggie ACHIEVE, learn more about admission requirements, and be able to talk with current students and staff.
+Open houses will be held on Fridays from 8:30 a.m. to 12:30 p.m.

 Open houses will have limited space.
 Therefore, the open houses below are for prospective parents/students for enrollment in fall 2020.
 We will have more open houses listed for the spring for future families, students, and professionals to attend.
 Thank you for understanding.